kind2-mc/kind2/doc/usr/content/2_input/2_arrays.md

 #### Dependency analysis

-Recursive definitions are allowed under the restriction that they should be *well founded*.
+Inductive definitions are allowed under the restriction that they should be *well founded*.
 For instance, the equation

 ```
 A[i] = A[i];
 ```

-does not make any sense and will be rejected by Kind 2 the same way the equation `x = x;` is rejected.
+is not and will be rejected by Kind 2 the same way the equation `x = x;` is rejected.
 Of course this restriction does not apply for array variables under a `pre`, so the equation `A[i] = pre A[i];` is allowed.

-In practice, Kind 2 will try to prove statically that the recursion is well-founded to ensure the absence of dependency cycles.
+In practice, Kind 2 will try to prove statically that the definitions are well-founded to ensure the absence of dependency cycles.
 We only attempt to prove that definitions for an array `A` at a given index `i` depends on on values of `A` at indexes strictly smaller than `i`.